bgeneto/siesta-gcc-mpi/README.md

 ## 0. Purpose

-This document contains step-by-step instructions to proceed with a successful installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using the GCC and OpenMPI tools.
+This document contains step-by-step instructions to proceed with a (hopefully) successful installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using the GCC and OpenMPI tools for parallelism.

+To achieve a parallel build of SIESTA you should ﬁrst determine which type of parallelism you need.
+It is advised to use MPI for calculations with a moderate number of cores.
+For hundreds of threads, hybrid parallelism using both MPI and OpenMP may be required.

 ## 1. Install prerequisite software